Business Initiative Home

 A lower D/E ratio suggests a company is relying more on its own assets and may be in a less leveraged position.

-How is the debt-to-equity ratio calculated?
+How is the D/E ratio calculated?

 The formula is Total Liabilities / Shareholder Equity.